Funder: Robert Wood Johnson Foundation

 August 16, 2018 | Webinar

-Providers, health systems leaders, and other interested stakeholders can join this 90-minute webinar, made possible by the Robert Wood Johnson Foundation, to learn strategies for refining and sustaining new models of care that extend services into the community for patients with complex health and social needs.
-The webinar series is a product of Transforming Complex Care, a national initiative focused on advancing innovations in complex care.
+Providers, health systems leaders, and other interested stakeholders can replay this 90-minute webinar, made possible by the Robert Wood Johnson Foundation, to learn strategies for refining and sustaining new models of care that extend services into the community for patients with complex health and social needs.
+The webinar is a product of Transforming Complex Care, a national initiative focused on advancing innovations in complex care.

 I. Welcome and Introduction

 Speaker: Caitlin Thomas-Henkel, Senior Program Officer, CHCS

 Caitlin Thomas-Henkel welcomed participants, discussed the webinar series and its purpose, and introduce the presenters.

 II.
 Strategies for Supporting Outreach Workers for Complex Populations

 Speakers: Kim Lewis, Program and Community Outreach Coordinator, Virginia Commonwealth University Health System and Derek DeLia, Director of Health Economics and Health Systems Research, MedStar Health

 Kim Lewis discussed how VCU Health refined its care model to meet the needs of complex care patients by employing outreach workers to help people self-manage their care.
 VCU Health also described the tools they developed that help mitigate workforce burnout and fatigue.
 Derek DeLia shared data and qualitative findings from VCU Health’s evaluation.

 III.
 Building the Business Case for Community-Based Complex Care Interventions